 - Remove the page from your site

-If you have a small site – such as one with less than 100 products in your catalog – leave out-of-stock product pages up with useful information about lead times or when you expect them to be back in stock.
+If you have a small site – such as one with less than 100 products in your catalog – leave out-of-stock product pages up with useful information about when you expect them to be back in stock.